We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 The iliac crest is the most prominent part of the ilium, the largest of the three bones that make up the bony pelvis or hip bone.
 Pain can occur due to wear, tear, trauma, and exercise.
 Exercises and other home remedies may provide relief.

-It is the curved part at the top of the hop that sits close to the skin and forms the wing-like part of the pelvis on which a person will sometimes rest their hands.
+The iliac crest is the curved part at the top of the hip.
+It forms the wing-like part of the pelvis on which a person will sometimes rest their hands.

 The hip bone or bony pelvis provides strength, stability, and support for the spine and organs.
-It is made up of three bones, including the ilium, ischium, and pubis.
+It comprises three bones, including the ilium, ischium, and pubis.

 The iliac crest is the most prominent part of the ilium, the largest of the three big bones.

-As well as dividing the pelvis and the abdomen, the iliac crest is connected to many important muscles.
+In addition to dividing the pelvis and the abdomen, the iliac crest connects to many important muscles.
 These muscles include: